CrzyMan/Block-Man/README.md

 ----
 TO PREVIEW

-Simply run "main.html" in a canvas element supporting browser to get a working model of the final level of "Block Dude."
+Simply run "main.html" in a canvas element supporting browser to get a working model of the final level of "Block Dude." (currently the last level of Block Dude, but level two of Block Man)

+If you want to change between level 1 or 2, type into your browser's console:
+- LEVEL=1;reset_levels();draw_level();

 ----
 IMPLEMENTED: